Jenny Seifert gives some tips on how to travel slowly in the Bavarian capital…

 It’s easy to understand why people flock to Munich.
 The city is a veritable museum of iconic landmarks and German stereotypes (think Lederhosen and Oktoberfest, both strictly Bavarian phenomenon, as any non-Bavarian German will assure you).

-But not all of the city’s paths are so well beaten.
-For visitors wanting to experience the Bavarian charm, but also seeking a more authentic taste of life in and around Munich, here are some suggestions…
+But not all of the city’s paths are so well trodden.
+For visitors wanting to experience some quintessential Bavarian charm, but also seeking a more authentic taste of life in and around Munich, here are some suggestions…

 Take a walk in a park